mdrahman1472/CodePath-pre-work-web-security/README.md

 The following **required** functionality is complete:
 * [X] User can enter a bill amount, choose a tip percentage, and submit the form to see the tip and total values.
-* [?]
-Tip percentage choices use a PHP loop to output three radio buttons.
+* [x] Tip percentage choices use a PHP loop to output three radio buttons.
 * [X] PHP code sets reasonable default values for the form.
 * [X] PHP code confirms the presence and correct format of submitted values.
-* [?]
-Page indicates any form errors which need to be fixed.
+* [x] Page indicates any form errors which need to be fixed.
 * [X] Submitted form values are retained when errors or results are shown.

 The following **optional** features are implemented: